-Adding a solar energy system to your home is not only good for the environment, it can also be good for your tax refund.
-The IRS allows you to take a tax credit worth 30 percent of the cost of installing a solar energy system.
+Adding a solar energy system to your home is not only good for the environment — it can also be good for your tax refund.
+The IRS allows you to take a tax credit worth 26% of the cost of installing a solar energy system.

-If you’re thinking about holding off on taking advantage of this tax credit, don’t wait too long.
-The credit amount for residential improvements decreases to 26 percent in the year 2020, then to 22 percent in 2021, after which it goes away entirely.
+If you’re thinking about holding off on taking advantage of this federal tax credit, don’t wait too long.
+The credit amount for residential improvements decreases to 22% in 2021, after which it’s set to go away entirely.

 6. Save your tax records

-Here’s one tax tip for homeowners that’s probably valuable for most people.
-Once you take advantage of all the available deductions and credits in the current tax year, hold onto them.
+Here’s one tax tip for homeowners: Once you take advantage of all the available tax benefits you’re able to claim in the current tax year, hold onto the documentation for those expenses.

 “You never know when you might get audited,” Zimmelman says.
 “It’s important to have the documentation to back up your deductions.”

 The law requires that you keep all the records you use to file your tax returns for three years from the date a return was filed.
 That’s typically how far the IRS goes back when doing an audit.
-Keep in mind, however, that the IRS can go back further (usually no more than six years back) if it identifies a substantial error in a return.
+But keep in mind that the IRS can go back further (usually no more than six years back) if it identifies a substantial error in a return.

-Owning a home can be expensive, but, fortunately, the tax breaks can help make up for the extra costs.
+Owning a home can be expensive — but fortunately, the tax breaks can help make up for the extra costs.
 As a homeowner, it’s critical to know which deductions and credits you qualify for and to make sure you maximize them to your benefit.
-Using Credit Karma Tax® to file your taxes for free, and following these tax tips for homeowners could help.